overturetool/overturetool.github.io/_netmeetings/Net-Meeting-133.md

 #### VDMJ

 VDMJ is now released to the Maven Central repository under the groupId "dk.au.ece.vdmj".
 The latest release is 4.4.6.
-There is also a snapshot release of 4.5.0-SNAPSHOT which adds an event driven method for VSCode plugins to be informed of various user actions - this is not yet complete.
+There is also a snapshot release of 4.5.0-SNAPSHOT which adds an event driven method for VSCode plugins to be informed of various events, like saving files or typechecking.

 ##  Release Planning